-A public meeting of the Budget Committee of Marion County, Oregon, to discuss the budget for the fiscal year July 1, 2024, to June 30, 2025, will be held at Courthouse Square, Senator Hearing Room, 555 Court St. NE, Salem, Oregon.
+A public meeting of the Budget Committee of Marion County, Oregon, to disa public meeting of the Budget committee of Marion County, Oregon, to discuss the budget for the fiscal year July 1, 2024, to June 30, 2025, will be held at Courthouse Square, Senator Hearing Room, 555 Court St. NE, Salem, Oregon.
 The meeting will take place on May 22nd, 2024, from 9:00 am to 5:30 pm.
 The purpose of this meeting is to receive the budget message, review the budget document, and approve the budget.
 Public comment will be taken from 5:00-5:15 pm.
-Any person may appear at the meeting and discuss the proposed budget during the public comment period.
+Any person may appear at the meeting and discuss the proposed budget during the hubble comment will be taken from 5:00-5:15 pm. budget during the public comment period.
 Written comments may be submitted to publichearings@co.marion.or.us until 4 pm May 20th, 2024.
-If further deliberations are necessary, a second meeting will be held May 30th, 9:00 am to 12:00 pm.
-2024, to receive additional budget information and approve the budget.
-A copy of the budget document may be obtained on or after 12:00 pm (Noon).
-May 17, 2024, at the Board of Commissioners' Office, Room 5332, Courthouse Square, 555 Court street, Salem, or on the Marion County's website at www.co.marion.or.us.
+If further delibera-tions are necessary, a second meeting will be held May 30th, 9:00 am to 12:00 pm, 2024, to receive additional budget information and approve the budget.
+A copy of the budget document may be obtained on or after 12:00 pm (Noon), May 17, 2024, at the Board of Commissioners' Office, Room 5332, Courthouse Square, 555 Court street, Salem, or on the Marion County's website at www.co.marion.orus.
 Notice of this Budget Committee meeting is also posted on the county's website.